flow-diffusion/AVDC/README.md

 The official codebase for training video policies in AVDC

+NEWS: We have released another repository for running our Meta-World and iTHOR experiments [here](https://github.com/flow-diffusion/AVDC_experiments/)!

 https://github.com/flow-diffusion/flow-diffusion.github.io/assets/43379407/9aa380df-0ff7-4c41-af2d-d67d23c53e72

 This repository contains the code for training video policies presented in our work